 Most freight travel through Meade County occurs along I-90.
 I-90 is an interstate roadway passing through the County's southwest corner which serves longer crosscountry trips.
+Truck ADT along I-90 averages around 1,300 south of Sturgis and about 850 west of Sturgis with 625 along the portion of US 14 A within Meade County.
 Freight travel also occurs along state highways through Meade County including US 212, SD 34, SD 79, and SD 73.
+SD 79 has the highest truck ADT outside of the I-90 corridor with the most recent count of 400 truck ADT.
 County highways play an important role in circulating freight traffic to and from destinations within the county, which are mainly agricultural destinations.